 Enrolling in a nonscience discipline may make completing dental school prerequisites difficult.
 Some universities offer pre-dental or pre-dentistry tracks, either within a larger science major or as a supplemental option to a bachelor's track.
 A pre-dental program ensures that students will fulfill dental school prerequisites, which typically consist of several credits of biology, chemistry, and physics classes.

 In some cases, dental hygienists may also seek a bachelor's degree.
 Common courses at this level include practice management, dental hygiene research, and instructional methods.
 While an accredited associate degree typically fulfills the minimum education requirements for state licensure and entry-level employment, a bachelor's can open the door to higher salaries and advanced career opportunities.

 Master's Degree in Dentistry

-Depending on the program, students can expect to develop skills in research, management, and classroom teaching.
+Depending on the program, students can expect to develop skills related to research, management, and classroom teaching.
 Earning a master of science in dental hygiene can lead to advanced employment opportunities.
-For example, graduates can secure management positions in dental practice settings or find work in academia or research.
+For example, graduates can secure management positions in dental practice settings or begin careers in academia or research.